HOW SHOULD YOU HANDLE EMOTIONAL ABUSE IN MARRIAGE & RELATIONSHIPS?

 When we apply 1 Corinthians 7:15 the key question is not “Who walked out?” but “Who caused the separation?”
 Would it be logical to say that David was the sinful rebellious one when he left Saul’s court?
 No, he left because of Saul’s abuse.
 David left, but Saul was the cause of his leaving.
 If we translate the word chorizo as “separate” we see this more clearly: if the unbeliever separates, let him separate.
 The unbeliever is doing the separating; the believer is commanded to let it be done.
 This tells the believing spouse (and the church) to allow the marriage to be over, because the unbeliever has destroyed the covenant.
 It permits the victim of abuse to move forward with separation and if the abusive spouse refuses to get deliverance then the Lord will confirm when it’s time to pursue a legal divorce.
 Let there be chorizo = let there be separation = let there be legal divorce, because the word chorizo means both separation and divorce.

 So to conclude – always do what the Lord confirms to you.
 I know of many people who struggled with the spirit of Jezebel who chose to divorce their victim spouses as they themselves were operating in a sinful heart but chose not to get their soul wounds healed and delivered and continued to hear demonic thoughts and had sinful behavior and suffered through negative consequences.
 I also know of many people who separated from their controlling spouses in order to have peace and live without daily torment which eventually led to a divorce (often initiated by their abusive spouses) and then they were blessed as the Lord gave them favor in their lives and were able to walk in their true Christ callings.
-Yes God hates divorce, but He also hates abuse by people who are sent on assignment by the enemy to stop God’s people from accomplishing their assignments of the Lord which actually causes the divorce.
+Yes God hates divorce, but He hates the abuse by people who are sent on assignment by the enemy to stop God’s people from accomplishing their assignments of the Lord which actually causes the divorce.

 Proverbs 6:16-19 New King James Version (NKJV)